lizard-demon/bhopblox/README.md

 ## What is This Game?

-Voxel World is a Minecraft-style 3D adventure game that brings authentic pixelated block world aesthetics directly to Reddit.
+BhopBlox is a Minecraft-style 3D adventure game that brings authentic pixelated block world aesthetics directly to Reddit.
 The game provides a complete world selection and voxel exploration experience that lets you browse and launch different 3D voxel environments through an immersive Minecraft-themed interface with authentic pixel-perfect styling.

 **Core Experience**: Browse through 6 unique voxel worlds (Crystal Cave, Sky Islands, Ocean Mining, Volcano Base, Ice Palace, Desert Oasis), each with detailed descriptions and author information.
 When you select a world and click "INITIALIZE WORLD", the WebAssembly voxel engine loads successfully, displaying a functional 3D canvas that loads world data and player state for immersive voxel exploration and adventure gameplay.